 South Africa has a relatively large Indian population, a great percentage of whom are concentrated in KwaZulu-Natal.
-In fact Durban, KwaZulu-Natal' s largest city is recognized as the city with the biggest Indian population outside of India itself!
+In fact Durban, KwaZulu-Natal' s largest city is recognised as the city with the biggest Indian population outside of India itself!
 Since Indians started arriving in South Africa in the mid-1800s it is no wonder that their cuisine has had such an impact on the eating habits of South Africans.

 Bunny Chow is a dish which is uniquely South African, the name appears in South African English dictionaries.
 There is some mystery as to where the name originated.
-Most versions believe that it was initially named after baniya an Indian name for a trader who initially started filling bean curry into a hollowed out bread loaf which served as a take-away container for the curry.
+Most versions believe that it was initially named after baniya an Indian name for a trader who initially started filling bean curry into a hollowed out bread loaf which served as a take-away container for the curry

 Since during the apartheid days so-called whites were not allowed to be seated in nonwhite restaurants white Durbanites satisfied their hankering after curry by buying Baniya Chows which because of their pronunciation eventually became Bunny Chows.